kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

   in PodSandboxStatus/ContainerStatus

 An empty value (empty string) denotes "system default" i.e. the runtime did not enforce any QoS for this specific type of QoS-class resource.
-An example can be for example Linux cgroup controls where "system default" would mean that the runtime did not enforce any changes so they will be set to the default values determined by the system configuration.
+For example Linux cgroup controls where "system default" would mean that the runtime did not enforce any changes so they will be set to the default values determined by the system configuration.